ghulette/weather/README.md

 weather
 =======

-Check weather from the command line
+Check the weather from the command line like magic!
+Also an excuse to play around with web service stuff in OCaml.